Category Overview

 Project Highlights

-The Department of Natural Resources will use this grant to buy 167.4 acres of privately owned land for inclusion in the Rattlesnake Mountain Scenic Area in east King County.
-The land is highly threatened by residential development and provides crucial wildlife habitat in an urban area.
-The land is a part of the Mountains to Sound Greenway, a 100-mile corridor of forests, wildlife habitat, and open spaces along Interstate 90, which is a National Scenic Byway and National Heritage Area.
-Distinctive features of this site include mature Douglas fir forests, pockets of old-growth forests, snag-rich wildlife habitats, numerous streamside systems, cliffs, steep slopes, and wildlife corridors.
-The quality of this site is high due to the habitat diversity, remote character, and wildlife connections it provides in the surrounding region.
-The area is used by a variety of wildlife including northern spotted owls, pileated woodpecker, peregrine falcon, black bear, Roosevelt elk, bobcat, cougar, fox, coyote, osprey, black-tail deer, and a variety of other mammals, birds, insects, and amphibians.
+The Department of Natural Resources will use this grant to acquire about 168 acres for inclusion in the Rattlesnake Mountain Scenic Area located in east King County.
+This project consists of a single private ownership which provides crucial wildlife habitat in an urban area and is highly threatened by residential development.
+This property is part of the Mountains to Sound Greenway which is a 100-mile landscape of forests, wildlife habitat and open spaces along Interstate 90.
+Distinctive site features include mature Douglas fir forests, pockets of old growth forests, snag-rich wildlife habitats, numerous riparian systems, cliffs, steep slopes and wildlife corridors.
+The high quality of this site is due to the habitat diversity, remote character and wildlife connections it provides in the surrounding landscape and region.
+The area is used by a variety of wildlife including northern spotted owls, Pileated woodpecker, Peregrine falcon, black bear, Roosevelt elk, bobcat, cougar, fox, coyote, osprey, blacktail deer and a variety of other mammals, birds, insects and amphibians.
+This project would secure current and future low-impact public use opportunities in a popular recreation corridor and will protect significant Urban Wildlife Habitat habitat, landscape and wildlife habitat connections.